Diaspora actors can improve emergency effectiveness

 The DEMAC project seeks to address these gaps of information, to enhance mutual understanding between diaspora-led and conventional actors of emergency response, and effect better coordination.

-“The project will provide insight into current modalities of diaspora humanitarian interventions, conduct seminars for diaspora organizations and conventional aid actors to address identified gaps in knowledge and capacity and develop recommendations on means and methods for improved operational and strategic communication and cooperation between Diasporas and conventional actors,” says Mingo Heiduk, Programme Coordinator for Danish Refugee Council’s Diaspora Programme.
+“The project is providing insight into current modalities of diaspora humanitarian interventions, creating spaces where to address identified gaps in knowledge and capacity and develop recommendations on means and methods for improved operational and strategic communication and cooperation between Diasporas and fiormal actors,” says Mingo Heiduk, Programme Coordinator for Danish Refugee Council’s Diaspora Programme.

-The ’Diaspora Emergency Action & Coordination’ -DEMAC project is funded by the EU’s Humanitarian Aid and Civil Protection department (ECHO).
+The ’Diaspora Emergency Action & Coordination’ -DEMAC project, now in its second phase is funded by the EU’s Humanitarian Aid and Civil Protection department (ECHO).